moxystudio/node-proper-lockfile/README.md

 - The lockfile staleness check is done via `ctime` (creation time) which is unsuitable for long running processes. `proper-lockfile` constantly updates lockfiles `mtime` to do proper staleness check.

-- It does not check if the lockfile was compromised which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the `mtime`.
+- It does not check if the lockfile was compromised which can lead to undesirable situations. `proper-lockfile` checks the lockfile when updating the `mtime`.

 - It has a default value of `0` for the stale option which isn't good because any crash or process kill that the package can't handle gracefully will leave the lock active forever.